Should You Show Your Invention at a Trade Show?

 Trade shows are places where people active in an industry get together to learn things and find opportunities for profit.
 If you are even half way serious about your invention you should absolutely make the effort to attend a leading trade show that is relevant for your idea.
 However, with one exception, you should only attend as a trade guest and not as an exhibitor.
 The exception is when you are launching a business and want general feedback and need help from sales representatives, contract manufacturers, warehousing and fulfillment operations, marketing experts and all other manner of business service providers - note that I am not saying buyers.

 In general, trade shows are lousy places to sell products and services.
 The biggest buyers know that an innovator with a start-up business isn't ready to supply them.
 They may come by your booth to learn about your fantastic new innovation.
 They might even give you encouragement.
-But they are not going to place an order - they'll wait until you get the kinks out of your operation, or until one of their existing suppliers knocks you off.
-The way to meet a buyer is at their office and only when you are truly ready to meet their needs.
+But they are not going to place an order based on a prototype - they'll wait until you get the kinks out of your operation, or until one of their existing suppliers knocks you off.
+As a rule, only meet with buyers when you are ready to ship product.

 I've attended more than 100 trade shows over the years as both an exhibitor with a booth and as a trade guest walking the show; the shows were dedicated to hardware, auto accessories, housewares, office products, water management, manufacturing equipment, direct marketing, internet marketing, advertising specialties, Halloween, surfing, beachwear, outdoor sports, broadcast radio, internet radio and yes, inventions.
 Without exception, I can say that walking the shows has always been worth it and that showing at the shows rarely has.
 As for paying to have someone else show your invention at a booth at a trade show when you're not there - forget about it - you're better off spending money on lottery tickets.
 Really.